September 16, 2024

 Why Dynamic Batching?

-Think of a baker toasting bread for customers.
-The toaster has four slots.
-When a customer orders toast, the baker immediately fills a single slot and waits for the toast to be ready.
-If another customer comes in while the toaster is still running, the baker has to wait until the first batch is done before being able to toast a new piece of bread for a new customer.
-This is sequential processing.
-Now imagine dynamic batching: the baker waits a short time after an order comes in to see if another order is arriving, grouping multiple orders together so that more customers can be served at once and the toaster can be utilized efficiently.
+Imagine a baker who toasts bread for customers.
+The toaster has four slots, but when a customer orders toast, the baker immediately fills a single slot and waits for the toast to be ready.
+If another customer comes in while the toaster is still running, the baker has to wait until the first batch is done before being able to toast a new piece of bread for the new customer.
+This is sequential processing, where resources are not fully utilized.

 Batched

-While there are frameworks (e.g ) that offer dynamic batching, we found that none provide this functionality without locking you into their entire ecosystem.
-As strong believers in developer experience and composability, we’ve open-sourced Batched to allow you to easily integrate dynamic batching into your projects without adding unnecessary complexity.
+While there are frameworks like that offer dynamic batching, we found that none provide this functionality without locking you into their entire ecosystem.
+As strong believers in developer experience and composability, we’ve open-sourced to allow you to easily integrate dynamic batching into your projects without adding unnecessary complexity.

 Installation